-- ensuring that all parents have access to our school policies and procedures, available on our school website - maintaining an open, respectful line of communication between parents and staff - providing parent volunteer opportunities so that families can contribute to school activities - involving families with homework and other curriculum-related activities - involving families in school decision making - coordinating resources and services from the community for families - including families in Student Support Groups, and developing individual plans for students.
+- ensuring that all parents have access to our school policies and procedures, available on our school website - maintaining an open, respectful line of communication between parents and staff, supported by our Communicating with School Staff policy. - providing parent volunteer opportunities so that families can contribute to school activities - involving families with homework and other curriculum-related activities - involving families in school decision making - coordinating resources and services from the community for families - including families in Student Support Groups, and developing individual plans for students.

-8. Evaluation
+6. Evaluation